 - Sixty one percent say they had to push their staff to work longer hours.

 To search for candidates in 2018, small business owners primarily looked to their professional contacts and current employees for referrals, and relied on their own social network.
-Despite the poor recruiting results, two in three businesses say they will use the exact same strategy in 2019.

 Some say the definition of insanity is doing the same thing over and over and expecting different results.
 If your small business is struggling to find qualified candidates, it might be time to ditch your old recruiting strategies for something new.
 For example, consider tapping into the power of online tools to get the word out that you’re looking for candidates.
 It gives you a platform to connect with current and future customers, as well as prospective employees.